 Most successful companies recognize users must continue to operate and persist in using a new system even if it feels alien.
-Users must be encouraged to use new processes and systems for it to properly embed into user’s daily operations.
+Users must be encouraged to use new processes and systems for them to be properly embedded into users’ daily operations.

 A post-launch 28-day training refresher is advised to focus on areas that have led to a high number of support issues.
 This will also enable users to provide valuable feedback that could improve the ERP’s performance.
 Training should not be seen as a one-time event, it should organically evolve to sharpen the content and approach to maximize system adoption.

 4. Harness management support

 Management, whether senior or operational, must be part of the rollout and training program.
 Employees must feel there is personal value and management attention to achieving the business goals.
 Training must be prioritized and management’s support to make available time for users is essential.
 It is even better if KPIs are defined which relate to an employee’s performance and/or compensation.